buildpacks/rfcs/0000-spec-distribution.md

 Each `path` must reference a valid buildpack implementation.
 However, buildpacks defined in `[[buildpacks.order]]` do not need to be included in the buildpack blob.

-So that a buildpack can identify its corresponding entry in `buildpack.toml`, the buildpack ID is now set during the detection and build phases in `$BP_ID`.
+So that a buildpack can identify its corresponding entry in `buildpack.toml`, the buildpack ID is set during the detection and build phases in `$BP_ID`.

 ## Buildpackage Format

 A buildpackage may exist as an OCI image on an image registry, an OCI image in a Docker daemon, or a `.cnb` file.

 A `.cnb` file is an uncompressed tar archive containing an OCI image.
 Its file name should end in `.cnb`.

 ### Layer Blob